India a major tourist market this year - DOT

 ‘Love the Philippines’ campaign to stay

-Meanwhile, Frasco said the DOT would continue to push for the “Love the Philippines” brand campaign after seeing traditional media placements and social media engagement in international channels in various countries.
+Meanwhile, Frasco said the DOT would continue to push for the “Love the Philippines” brand campaign after seeing “quite high” effectiveness due to increases in market recovery in source markets such as Europe and the Middle East.

 Frasco said the DOT would capitalize on the direct connectivity to Europe through a “focused marketing campaign” in France and nearby countries, while her agency also saw “very, very encouraging growth” from the Middle East.

-President Ferdinand Marcos Jr. has directed his Cabinet to restore around P400 million to DOT’s funding to sustain its campaign for 2025, sourcing from the chief executive’s contingency fund, according to a Malacañang news release.
+President Ferdinand Marcos Jr. has directed his Cabinet to restore around P400 million to DOT’s funding to sustain its campaign this year, sourcing from the chief executive’s contingency fund, bringing the total to P500 million, according to a Malacañang news release.